-The percentages of ownership and control is 100% for all subsidiaries with the exception of Geyser, where it is 99.99%.
+The percentages of ownership and control is 100% for all subsidiaries.

 The subsidiary Brederode International S.à r.l., which holds the group's Private Equity portfolio, is a a "Société d'Investissement à Capital à Risque" (SICAR, or risk capital investment company), and, as such, is supervised directly by the Commission de Surveillance du Secteur Financier (CSSF).